 Each participant was given an isotope tracer, in the form of a drink of ‘heavy’ water, and then took part in a single bout of exercise, involving weight training on an exercise machine.
 The researchers took muscle biopsies from participants in the 48-hour periods just before and just after the exercise, and examined these to look for signs of how the muscles were responding to the exercise.
 The isotope tracer showed how proteins were developing within the muscle.

 The researchers had expected that the master athletes would have an increased ability to build muscle due to their superior levels of fitness over a prolonged period of time.
 In fact, the results showed that both groups had an equal capacity to build muscle in response to exercise.

 “Our study clearly shows that it doesn’t matter if you haven’t been a regular exerciser throughout your life, you can still derive benefit from exercise whenever you start,” says lead researcher, Dr. Leigh Breen.
-“Obviously a long term commitment to good health and exercise is the best approach to achieve whole-body health, but even starting later on in life will help delay age-related frailty and muscle weakness.
+“Obviously a long-term commitment to good health and exercise is the best approach to achieving whole-body health, but even starting later on in life will help delay age-related frailty and muscle weakness.